alecngai/06_World_Weather_Analysis/README.md

 ## Overview

-This analysis looks at different weather patterns around the global and offers insights to travelers who want to book a trip.
-There are three folders here that offer different levels of analysis: weather database, vacation search, and vacation itinerary.
+This analysis looks at different weather patterns around the global.
+We use input statements to filter the data for the of the traveller weather preferences, which will be used to identify potential travel destinations and nearby hotels.
+From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
+Finally, using the Google Maps Directions API, you will create a travel route between the four cities as well as a marker layer map.

+## Resources
+Data source: WeatherPy_Database.csv, WeatherPy_vacation.csv
+Software: Python 3.9.4, Visual Studio Code, 1.58.1, conda 4.10.1
+API: OpenWeatherMap, Places, Geocoding, Maps Javascript, Directions

 ### Weather Database

 This folder uses Open Weather Map API to pull weather information on over 722 different cities around the world into a Dataframe which we convert and save as csv.
 The csv consists of the following data: